 What is home isolation?

-Home isolation is when a person is required to stay at home because he or she has a contagious disease such as TB.
+Home isolation is when a person is required to stay at home because they have a contagious disease such as TB.
 If you are on home isolation it means you are not sick enough to need hospital care but you are able to spread TB to other people.

 Home isolation helps prevent the spread of TB because you stay home and away from other people.
-In British Columbia, there are laws to restrict the activities of people with contagious TB.
+In B. C., there are laws to restrict the activities of people with contagious TB.
 These laws are to protect other people from getting TB.

 How do I comply with home isolation?